June 18-20, 2018: Venice, Italy

 - Workshop 3: Data-Driven Business Models (Led by Professor Irene Ng)

-- Workshop 4: Behavioural Visibility in Data - Experiencing New Research Methods with Reality Mining
+- Workshop 4: Behavioural Visibility in Data (BeVID)- Experiencing New Research Methods with Reality Mining

 Workshop 2 will run concurrently with Workshop 3, while Workshop 1 will run concurrently with Workshop 4.
 See the Workshops page for further details.

-CADE 2018 will feature several keynote speakers from leading academic scholars working in the domain of the digital economy; view their bios on the Keynote Speakers page.
+CADE 2018 will feature several keynote presentations by leading academics working in the domain of the digital economy; view their bios on the Keynote Speakers page.

 The registration fees for CADE2018 are as follows:

 - Forum attendance with two workshops and presentation: £200 (Early Bird rate), £250 (after Apr 10)

 - Forum attendance with two workshops only: £150 (Early Bird rate), £200 (after Apr 10)

 Fees include lunch on June 19 and 20 as well as dinner on June 18 and 19.
 Please note there is a maximum capacity at the venue; priority will be given to those presenting at the Forum. you can now register for your place at CADE2018.